asdf123101/HDPG1D/README.md

 ```
 where $`c_1`$, $`c_2`$, and $`c_3`$ are constants and $`f`$ is the forcing term.

+This package currently only has HDG discretization as a preliminary discretization, please refer to [this paper](http://www.sciencedirect.com/science/article/pii/S0021999109000308) for implementation details.

 ## Install
 In the souce directory:
 ```bash